-In addition to weekly supervision, the internship program is supported and enhanced by a comprehensive program orientation, as well as a two-hour, bi-weekly internship seminar series.
+In addition to weekly supervision, the internship program is supported and enhanced by a comprehensive program orientation, as well as a 1.5 hour, bi-weekly internship seminar series.
 Seminar is a time for exploring practice theories, acquiring relevant tools, methods, and skills, discussing and evaluating ethical practice, and gaining professional feedback and support from the internship cohort.

 Supervision is offered on a weekly basis, a time during which interns can reflect on their learning experience, gain feedback on and develop practice goals, and ask questions about current projects.
 Additionally, interns in the counseling track join CEW+ staff counselors for bi-weekly counseling team meetings.

 Student Program Manager, Senior / Counseling & Management Supervisor